 - Vehicles blocking access to a parking lot, building or dumpster may be impounded.
 All costs will be the responsibility of the owner.

-The Student Life office is open from 8 a.m. to 5 p.m.
+The Campus Safety office is open from 8 a.m. to 5 p.m.
 Monday through Friday.
 If you have questions regarding your ticket, please contact the office for clarification.
 Please allow time for ticket to be processed.
 If, at any time, your vehicle breaks down or you need assistance, please call either the physical plant at ext.
-7351 or campus security at ext.
+7351 or campus safety at ext.
 7599.